 Chewy Chocolate Chip Cookies Recipe Notes

 - One of the easiest parts of this recipe is that if you’re in a BIG hurry, you can make a semi-homemade dessert.
 Just use ready-to-bake cookie dough and it will save you an 15 extra minutes!

 - If you want to amp up the flavors in this recipe one more notch, make brown butter chocolate chip cookie dough.
 The nutty flavor of browned butter is something everyone should experience at least once in their lifetime!

 - If you like thick cookies, take an extra 10 minutes (or more) to chill the dough before putting it onto the cookie sheet.
 This will keep the cookies from spreading during baking.

 - Place the Junior Mints into the center of each ball of cookie dough.
 Otherwise, the Junior Mints may ooze out of the bottom of your cookies.
 Trust me… it happened to quite a few of the cookies in the first batch I made.
 The easiest way to get the candy into the center is by using a small cookie scoop or melon baller.
 Place a bit of dough into the scoop, put a Junior Mint on the top of it, and then scoop the rest of the dough over the candy.

 - If you want to avoid the cookies from sticking to your cookie sheet, line the sheet with parchment paper sheets or a silicone baking mat.

-If you make this Junior Mints stuffed cookies recipe, please leave a comment to let me know what you think of them!
+If you make this Junior Mints chewy chocolate chip cookies recipe, please come back to leave a comment and rate the recipe!

-Soft chewy chocolate chip cookies with Junior Mints candies stuffed inside.
+Soft chewy chocolate chip cookies from scratch, made without brown sugar, stuffed with Junior Mints candies.

 For the Cookies